haesemeyer/haesemeyer.github.io/about.md

 permalink: /about/
 ---

-Martin Haesemeyer is a Research Associate at Harvard University working the labs of Florian Engert and Alexander Schier.
+Martin Haesemeyer is a Research Associate at Harvard University working in the labs of Florian Engert and Alexander Schier.
 His main interest lies in understanding how the brain computes and how it represents information.
 To this end he employs a range of technologies from high-speed behavioral recording and manipulation to functional calcium imaging in larval